NoNotNotes/Mneme/Garden/05/628a-glaucoma.md

 ___

 # Medical Management
 The aim of all glaucoma treatment is to **prevent optic nerve damage**.
-Achieve the **greatest benefit at the least risk, cost, and inconvenience** to the patient. **Maintain an IOP within a range unlikely to cause further damage**. **Initial goals for IOP reduction** in patients with ocular hypertension and low-tension glaucoma associated with progressive visual field loss is **==30% less than initial findings==**.
+Achieve the **greatest benefit at the least risk, cost, and inconvenience** to the patient. **Maintain an IOP within a range unlikely to cause further damage**. **Initial goals for IOP reduction** in patients with ocular hypertension and low-tension glaucoma associated with progressive visual field loss is **30% less than initial findings**.
 With the lack of a cure, **treatment is life-long**. **Pharmacologic therapy**, **laser procedures**, **surgery**, or a combination of these approaches, all of which have potential complications, is used.
+## Pharmacologic Therapy
-1. **Pharmacologic Therapy**: systemic and topical ocular medications that lower IOP. **Disease monitoring and treatment evaluation** is essential.
+Systemic and topical ocular medications that lower IOP are given. **Disease monitoring and treatment evaluation** is essential.
 The patient is typically started on the **lowest dose of topical medication** and then advanced until desired IOP level is reached and maintained.
 If IOP elevation is unilateral, **one eye is treated first, to allow the untreated eye to remain as a control variable**.
 Treatment is started on the other eye once efficacy has been established (lowered IOP, stable optic nerve head, maintained visual field).
 If unsatisfactory, a new medication is used.
-	- **Beta-blockers** (Timolol, Maleate) decrease aqueous humor production and are the preferred initial topical medication.
+1. **Beta-blockers** (Timolol, Maleate) decrease aqueous humor production and are the preferred initial topical medication.
-	- **Alpha-adrenergic Agonists** (Apraclonidine, Brimonidine) decrease aqueous humor production.
+2. **Alpha-adrenergic Agonists** (Apraclonidine, Brimonidine) decrease aqueous humor production.
-	- **Cholinergics**, functioning as **miotics** (Pilocarpine, Carbachol Intraocular), increase aqueous fluid outflow by **contracting the ciliary muscle**, and causing miosis and opening of trabecular meshwork.
+3. **Cholinergics**, functioning as **miotics** (Pilocarpine, Carbachol Intraocular), increase aqueous fluid outflow by **contracting the ciliary muscle**, and causing miosis and opening of trabecular meshwork.
-	- **Carbonic Anhydrate Inhibitors** (Acetazolamide, Dorzolamide) decrease aqueous humor production.
+4. **Carbonic Anhydrate Inhibitors** (Acetazolamide, Dorzolamide) decrease aqueous humor production.
-	- **Prostaglandin Analogues** (Latanoprost, Bimatoprost) increase uveoscleral outflow.
+5. **Prostaglandin Analogues** (Latanoprost, Bimatoprost) increase uveoscleral outflow.
+## Surgical Management
-2. **Surgical Management**: reserved for patients in whom pharmacologic treatment has not been effective.
+Surgical management is reserved for patients in whom pharmacologic treatment has not been effective.
 Minimally invasive procedures have been specifically designed to improve drainage to balance IOP.
-	- **Trabeculectomy** is performed through a small incision and does not require the creation of a permanent hole in the eye wall or an external filtering bleb or an implant.
+1. **Trabeculectomy** is performed through a small incision and does not require the creation of a permanent hole in the eye wall or an external filtering bleb or an implant.
-	- **Laser Trabeculoplasty** (LT) applies a laser beam into the inner surface of the trabecular meshwork to **open the intratrabecular spaces and widen the canal of Schlemm**, promoting outflow of aqueous humor.
+2. **Laser Trabeculoplasty** (LT) applies a laser beam into the inner surface of the trabecular meshwork to **open the intratrabecular spaces and widen the canal of Schlemm**, promoting outflow of aqueous humor.
 This is contraindicated if a **narrow angle obstructs full visualization of the trabecular meshwork**.
-	- **Peripheral** (Laser) **Iridotomy** is a procedure for **pupillary block glaucoma**.
+3. **Peripheral** (Laser) **Iridotomy** is a procedure for **pupillary block glaucoma**.
 An opening in the iris is made to eliminate the blockage.
 This is contraindicated in patients with **corneal edema**, which interferes with laser targeting and intensity.
 Complications include burns on the cornea, lens, or retina; transient elevated IOP; closure of the iridotomy; uveitis; and blurring.
-	- **Filtering Procedures** for glaucoma are used to **create an opening or fistula in the trabecular meshwork** to drain aqueous humor from the anterior chamber to the subconjunctival space into a bleb (fluid collection outside of the eye), bypassing the usual drainage structures.
+4. **Filtering Procedures** for glaucoma are used to **create an opening or fistula in the trabecular meshwork** to drain aqueous humor from the anterior chamber to the subconjunctival space into a bleb (fluid collection outside of the eye), bypassing the usual drainage structures.
 A common form of this is a **trabeculectomy**.
 Complications include hemorrhaging, extremely low (hypotonic) or extremely elevated IOP, uveitis, cataracts, bleb failure, bleb leakage, and **endophthalmitis** (an intraocular infection).
-	- **Drainage implants** or **shunts** are tubes implanted in the anterior chamber to shunt aqueous humor to the episcleral plate in the conjunctival space.
+5. **Drainage implants** or **shunts** are tubes implanted in the anterior chamber to shunt aqueous humor to the episcleral plate in the conjunctival space.
 Implants are used when failure has occurs with one or more trabeculectomies in which antifibrotic agents were used.

 ___